-- d) If the auditor's report has, in respect of a matter other than going concern, either a key audit matter or a qualified 'except for' opinion or if, in the opinion of the IFA, there is significant doubt in respect of a matter other than going concern, then the IFA must consider the implications of the modification for club licensing purposes.
-The UEFA Club Licence may be refused, unless additional documentary evidence is provided to, and assessed by, the IFA to its satisfaction.
-The additional evidence that may be requested by the IFA will be dependent on the reason for the modification to the review report. - e) if the auditor's report makes a reference to any situation defined in F.09, paragraph 10.10.3 (d). - f) If the licence applicant provides supplementary information, the IFA must additionally assess the auditor's report on the agreed-upon procedures in respect of the supplementary information.
-The UEFA Club Licence may be refused if this includes reference to errors and/or exceptions found.
+- 1. if the auditor's report has, in respect of a matter other than going concern, an emphasis of matter, a key audit matter or a qualified 'except for' opinion, or if, in the opinion of the IFA, there is significant doubt in respect of a matter other than going concern, unless additional documentary evidence is provided and assessed to the satisfaction of the IFA.
+The additional evidence requested by the IFA will be dependent on the reason for the modification to the audit report.
+In this case, in order to determine whether or not the UEFA Club Licence shall be refused, the licensor shall consider the implications of the modification for club licensing purposes. - 2. if the auditor's report on the agreed-upon procedures in respect of the supplementary information includes reference to errors and/or exceptions found. - In case the licence applicant provides supplementary information, the licensor must additionally assess the auditor's report on the agreed-upon procedures in respect of the supplementary information.